statpascal/emul99/readme.txt

 dd if=/dev/zero of=blank.disk bs=512 count=32768

 to create a disk image of maximal size.
-A UCSD file system can then be added from within the P-code sytem with the Filer.
+A UCSD file system can then be added from within the P-code system with the Filer.

 Moreover, an internal 80x24 screen image is maintained at memory address
 >2000.
 The simulator provides a flag to use this image instead of the